networkop/meshnet-cni/README.md

 In some cases, Kubernetes distros may store CNI configuration files and binaries in non-standard directories and override them with `--cni-bin-dir` and `--cni-conf-dir` flags.
 In order to install meshnet into the right directories, create a new overlay under `manifests/overlays` and patch the `cni-dir` or `cni-bin` volumes with the correct location.
 See [kops overlay](manifests/overlays/kops) for an example.

+### Resilient topologies

+If you need to have Pods restarted and re-scheduled by the kube-controller, it's possible to deploy them as StatefulSets with replica number = 1.
+See [this example](/tests/2node-sts.yml).

 ### Examples

 Inside the `tests` directory there are 4 manifests with the following test topologies